sorshoj/picross/README.md

 ### To Do
 - edge case --> rows with 0 auto fill with grey after the first click (what is expected response here?)
-- use this.registry to share info inbetween scenes
+- use this.registry to share info inbetween secnes
 - add settings to change board size
 - add buttons/options for refreshing, resetting board, etc.
 - add an optional timer